w3f/Grants-Program/applications/dot-login.md

 **How did you hear about the Grants Program?**

 - We've been following the Dotsama ecosystem for a while now, but we had been hesitant to build on it in the past, because the relatively high costs to secure a parachain slot discouraged us.
 However, with the advent of agile coretime the situation changes as leveraging the shared security paradigm becomes more viable for projects that are just starting off.
 Through the W3F's twitter account we've learned about this program and decided to apply.

+**Why did you decide to apply to the Grants Program, rather than the Decentralized Futures Program?**

+- While we do have a solid track record in web2 tech projects, TradFi, FinTech, e-commerce and entrepreneurism overall, we currently haven't implemented a major web3 project yet.
+Due to the transparent nature of the grants program we believe this is a good chance to build a solid reputation within the ecosystem, by living up to our promises and delivering solid open-source components that are beneficial to the overall ecosystem.
+- We appreciate the ongoing efforts of the decentralised futures program to make significant impact in the ecosystem, however, in our research we haven't found any project yet that has been accepted.
+Our current situation is that we've reserved this month for setting up our businesses to be less reliant on us, so we can start focusing on the implementation of DOT Login from February.
+Hence, we choose to pick the grants program, since we've seen that good applications can be approved within weeks (recent examples include Democratic Governance, QuantumGuard, Lastic).
+- We're not yet going to be profitable after completion of this grant, which we believe is a precondition for the futures program, quote from the [webpage](https://futures.web3.foundation/) (also, we're not a non-profit venture):
+  >  Funding is available for Polkadot-focused organizations that aim to generate profit, as well as for non-profit ventures that have a strategy to secure ongoing financing through Polkadot's on-chain treasury system beyond 2024.
+- We do see the scope of this grant as a very useful addition to the ecosystem that will enable mainstream web2 people to access the Dotsama ecosystem.
+While parachain teams will be able to reuse our pallets on their chain, we are envisioning to become the web2 entrypoint for the masses, allowing parachains to integrate with us through XCM, to onboard web2 users.
+In addition to that, as mentioned in the proposal our long term plan includes the implementation and launch of a global payment network that leverages our parachain under the hood.